Academic Requirements for the Bachelor’s Degree

 - If the work is not completed within the time specified, the registrar’s office will assign the grade awarded by the instructor based on the work completed to date.

-- Adult Degree Program students are eligible for the temporary symbol of ET (extended time) for ADP coursework only, upon permission of their instructor, their academic advisor, and the dean of adult and graduate studies and upon payment of an ET fee.
+- Students taking ADP coursework are eligible for the temporary symbol of ET (extended time) for ADP coursework only, with the exception of courses taught through the College of Education, upon permission of their instructor, their academic advisor, and the director of the adult degree program and upon payment of an ET fee.
 ET work must be completed by the end of the following semester or a grade of F is assigned.

 Rules for Examinations and Make-Up Exams